-Women’s History Month is right around the corner, and people are wondering if 2019 is the year that women fully break the glass ceiling, get equal pay, and find themselves in positions of power—especially in technology fields.
+Many people are wondering if 2019 is the year that women fully break the glass ceiling, get equal pay, and find themselves in positions of power—especially in technology fields (we sure hope so!).
 When it comes to women and the tech sector, there is still so much work to be done.
 Luckily, women across a variety of industries from technology to retail have leaned into their data to achieve success.
 Read on to learn exactly how women-owned businesses use data to succeed (and how yours can, too).

 According to Wired, “computer science is one of the few STEM fields in which the number of women has been steadily decreasing since the ’80s.
 In the tech industry, women hold only around one-fifth of technical roles.”
 Furthermore, they tend to make $16,000 a year less than their male counterparts.
 But there is hope!
 Here are a few examples of how women in tech are leading the way in innovation, and why it is so important to have women as a part of the decision-making process.

 Maria Klawe, the President of Harvey Mudd College, a university in Claremont, CA, that is one of the best undergraduate schools for science, math, and engineering in the country.
 She has made it a goal to make her school more inclusive of women in STEM, especially in computer science.
 Her efforts led her university from having 10% female enrollment to 40% female enrollment in computer science in just 5 years.
 She has also become an expert in female hiring, suggesting a rethinking and rewording in how tech jobs should be advertised.
 She states that companies shouldn’t “just list the technical skills you’re looking for.
 List communication skills, creativity, and people skills, so women will know it’s a workplace that values those things and because those are traits women tend to have more confidence about.”